Interval Estimation and Point Estimation: A Quick Guide 2012

 • A major advantage of using interval estimation is that you provide a range of values with a known probability of capturing the population parameter (e.g. if you obtain from SPSS a 95% confidence interval you can claim to have 95% confidence that it will include the true population parameter.

-• An interval estimate (i.e., confidence intervals) also helps one to not be so confident that the population value is exactly equal to the single-point estimate.
-That is, it makes us more careful in how we interpret our data and helps keep us in proper perspective.
+• An interval estimate (i.e., confidence intervals) also helps one not to be so confident that the population value is exactly equal to the single-point estimate.
+That is, it makes us more careful in interpreting our data and helps keep us in proper perspective.

 • By the way, note that the bigger your sample size, the more narrow the confidence interval will be.